 - Use regulation soccer balls, brightly colored balls, softer balls, or beep balls - Soccer goal nets - 1.
-Start with a mixed ability group. - 2.
-Build individual skills such as dribbling, passing, and kicking the soccer ball prior to playing a game. - 3.
+Start with a mixed ability group. - Build individual skills such as dribbling, passing, and kicking the soccer ball prior to playing a game. - 3.
 Have well-defined boundaries. - 4.
 Reduce the playing area. - 5.
-Explain the rules. - Play five or six-a-side soccer instead of eleven-aside. - 7.
-Kids can walk or run during the game. - Allow players in wheelchairs to hold the ball on their laps while pushing the wheelchair. - 9.
-Reduce the time for each half of soccer. - 10.
-Allow off-sides and be liberal with throw-ins by not enforcing the two-feet on the ground rule. - 11.
-Encourage teamwork with passing of the ball and provide positive reinforcement throughout the competition.
+Explain the rules. - 6.
+Play five or six-a-side soccer instead of elevena-side. - 7.
+Kids can walk or run during the game. - 8.
+Allow players in wheelchairs to hold the ball on their laps while pushing the wheelchair. - 9.
+Reduce the time for each half of soccer. - Allow off-sides and be liberal with throw-ins by not enforcing the two-feet on the ground rule. - Encourage teamwork with passing of the ball and provide positive reinforcement throughout the competition. - Remind participants to treat each other with respect and to encourage teammates if they - 34 make a mistake.